georgia-bous/Minesweeper--Game/README.md

 HOW TO RUN:
 -
-Download the zip -> unzip -> go to Eclipse (or other IDE) ->Open Projects from File Dystem -> Directory -> pick the unzipped folder-> run Main.java
+Download the MinesweeperApp_Multimedia folder -> go to Eclipse (or other IDE) ->Open Projects from File System -> Directory -> pick the folder-> run Main.java